China welcomes Sao Tome’s split with Taiwan

 “We welcome Sao Tome and Principe back onto the correct path of the One China principle,” the Chinese foreign ministry said in a statement.

-“Persisting in the One China principle is the direction of international popular sentiment and an irresistible trend,” it added.
+“The One China principle meets the common aspiration and the trend of the times,” foreign ministry spokeswoman Hua Chunying told a regular press briefing, when asked about the split.

+The principle, she added, “is the precondition and political foundation for China to maintain relations with other countries.”

-Taiwan’s Foreign Minister David Lee strongly criticized Sao Tome’s move, saying it was seeking “astronomical” financial assistance, which Taipei refused.
+Taiwan’s Foreign Minister David Lee strongly criticised Sao Tome’s move, saying it was seeking “astronomical” financial assistance, which Taipei refused.

 “Ignoring nearly 20 years of friendship between the two countries by wavering between both sides of the strait in hope for a better deal, we express deep regret and condemn such a reckless and unfriendly decision and action by the Sao Tome government,” Lee said at a press conference.